swiesend/scala-aes-cbc/README.md

 ## Contribute

 If you want to make this better, just fork the project and push a change request.
 Every help is welcome.

+### ToDo

+* init the cipher with the init method
+* generating secure random numbers
+* cachting Exceptions